CradoMalan/CradoMalan/README.md

 - 👋 Hi, I’m @CradoMalan
-- 👀 I’m interested in JavaScript, Python and learning what else I don't know.
+- 👀 I’m interested in JavaScript, Python and all the other things I don't know.
 - 🌱 I’m currently learning very slowly.
 - Discord: Crado#1806